 In Devenpeck v.
 Alford, the Supreme Court of the United States addressed the issue of whether an arrest is lawful under the Fourth Amendment when the criminal offense for which there is probable cause to arrest is not "closely related" to the offense stated by the arresting officer at the time of arrest.
 The case involved Jerome Alford, who was arrested for impersonating a police officer and recording a conversation without consent, though the arresting officer cited a different reason at the time of arrest.
 The Court held that the constitutionality of an arrest does not depend on whether the offense for which there is probable cause is closely related to the offense stated by the arresting officer.
 The Court stated, "The rule that the offense establishing probable cause must be 'closely related' to, and based on the same conduct as, the offense identified by the arresting officer at the time of arrest is inconsistent with this precedent."
-The ruling clarifies that an arrest is constitutional if there is probable cause for any crime, regardless of the specific offense cited by the officer at the time of the arrest.
+This decision emphasizes that as long as the circumstances, viewed objectively, justify an action, the subjective intent of the arresting officer is irrelevant to the existence of probable cause.
+The ruling clarifies that an arrest is constitutional if there is probable cause for any crime, regardless of the specific offense cited by the officer at the time of the arrest.2